sberbank-ai-lab/LightAutoML-Appendix/README.md

 # LightAutoML-Appendix

-List of statistical test used in paper.
+List of statistical test used in the paper.

 All tests made on R.